Last Updated on October 29, 2023

 Presentation of traumatic Brachial Plexus Injury

-The patient may present with pain in neck and the shoulder, paresthesias, weakness or heaviness in the limb.
+The patient may present with pain in the neck and the shoulder, paresthesias, weakness or heaviness in the limb.
 Decreased pulses may be a sign of vascular injury.

 Dramatic shoulder swelling and decreased or absent pulses suggest vascular injury.
 Clavicle fractures often are palpable.
 Concomitant injuries should be noted.